Pratham083/paper-trading-app/README.md

 - view a leaderboard to see the ranks of all the users
 - **Deployed version:** [https://paper-trading-app-zjpg.onrender.com/](https://paper-trading-app-zjpg.onrender.com/)
   - You will probably need to wait ~2-3 minutes for the backend to startup.
 While the backend is asleep, the frontend requests will be delayed.
 When the site is inactive the service goes to sleep because I am using free tier.
   - On the deployed version, the external API YFinance often blocks requests.
 I am using the Alphavantage API as a backup when YFinance fails, but keep in mind it has heavy rate limiting (5 requests/minute, 25 requests/day).
-YFinance does not block requests locally, so you will not experience rate limits when running the app on localhost.
-  - **The deployed code is on the branch render-branch**
+  - **The deployed code is on the branch render-deploy**

 ## Demo video
 **Demo presentation**: [https://youtu.be/r5PAdysW9wM](https://youtu.be/r5PAdysW9wM)